ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 ```
 This next block of code shown above checks each survey.
 For each, we are validating the user has a valid email, adding it to an object called `recipients`, and then setting `recipients` to the object keys.
 The reason we are doing this is for de-duplication purposes and was originally provided by Moveworks within their survey reminder example.

+If, for whatever reason, your `user.email` field is not the field that is used to reconcile Moveworks accounts, please adjust the above code accordingly.

 ```javascript
 // We are passing along the recipients, message, and event_id into send_event_message. var instanceURL = gs.getProperty('glide.servlet.uri');